Lubumbashi: Parks

 Muyambo Kyasa popularized the concept of parks.
 Muyambo Park opened in 2010.
 Located about 15 km from Lubumbashi, it is a large garden where children can play games, and adults relax.
 Other parks (or farms) include Mikembo and Futuka (once a reserve, now closed) on Kasenga Road in the city's outskirts.

 Zoo

 The zoo of Lubumbashi is one of the most visited tourist attractions.
-It was created during the colonial period, and is considered the nicest zoo in the country.
+It was created during the colonial period, and is considered the most attractive zoo in the country.
 During the years of war, it deteriorated but it has been rehabilitated by AZLU, a non-profit organization.
 By 2007, great animals had been acquired for the zoo.
 AZLU is keeping the zoo "for education purposes, and the protection of the natural heritage of the country," as it can be read on signs.
 Today, it has almost been restocked with lions, tigers, monkeys, apes, pelicans, wart hogs, crocodiles, snakes, turtles, monitor lizards, eagles, parrots, ostriches, gazelles, etc. Apart from animals, the zoo features a restaurant, a veterinary center, and a termite museum.